 At the height of its power, the Byzantine Empire was considered one of the greatest, stretching as far as Western Europe.

 Unbeknownst to many people, the empire’s inhabitants did not refer to themselves as Byzantines; instead they called themselves Romans.
 That is quite interesting considering the fact that the dominant language in the empire was Greek.

 Who were the Byzantines and just how much of an influence did they have in the region?
 Here are 14 very interesting facts about the Byzantine Empire:

 The Byzantine Empire was one of the longest-running empires

 In 312 AD, Constantine the Great (Constantine I) rose to power after securing a resounding win at the Battle of the Milvian Bridge.
 Constantine is believed to have laid the first bricks of the Byzantine Empire, establishing the Empire’s famous capital, Constantinople.

 After the death of Constantine, the Empire would witness numerous emperors, from the late antiquity down to the early renaissance era, when the Empire finally fell to the might of the Ottoman Turks.
 What this means is that the Byzantine Empire lasted for more than a millennium, making it one of the longest-running empires in history.

 Did you know: Constantine the Great was the first Roman emperor to convert to Christianity?
-He also made the religion the official religion of the empire.

 The inhabitants of the Empire did not call themselves Byzantines